2i2c-org/sphinx-2i2c-theme/docs/features.md

 We also define several custom CSS rules to handle a header with cross-organization links.

+## Redirect to `dirhtml`

+2i2c's documentation uses the `dirhtml` builder so that links look like `mysite.org/pagename` instead of `mysite.org/pagename.html`.[^1]
+However, the Sphinx default uses the `html` builder, and our documentation often has historical links from earlier iterations where we used the `html` builder.

+[^1]: In practice, this creates a file at `pagename/index.html`.
+      When a user visits `mysite.org/pagename`, the browser tells you it is a directory.
+      By default, browsers will then look for an `index.html` file in that directory and display it.
+      This function creates _another_ file at `pagename.html` and makes it redirect to `pagename/`, and thus displays `pagename/index.html`.

+To avoid broken links, this theme includes a helper event callback that does two things:

+- If `dirhtml` is the builder, create files so that `pagename.html` redirects to `pagename`.
+  This ensures that old `html` builder links redirect.
+- If `html` is the builder, raise a warning that the `dirhtml` builder should be used instead.

 ## Extensions

 **`sphinxext.opengraph`** adds OpenGraph tags to each of our sites.